 Spaces don’t need to all be finished at once.
 Successful spaces happen over time and are layers and layers of interesting things (fabrics, art, furniture) that evolve over time.

 An organic-ness to how you accumulate things leads to more thoughtful/rich/personal spaces.
-Buying too many things at once from similar shops, or that adhere to very specific trends, make for very showroom style space.
+Buying too many things at once from similar shops, or that adhere to very specific interior design trends, make for very showroom style space.

 7 There needs to be a thread throughout a home